Ce site utilise Google Analytics. En continuant à naviguer, vous nous autorisez à déposer un cookie à des fins de mesure

 First of all, I am not confortable with the analogy done between manufacturing activities (or buildings and civil works) and IT industry, which basically leads to reduce developers to “simple” workers that could work in a production line (cf. Ford, with respect for manufacturing workers)…and I think that’s a point that is totally missed with hyper-specialisation.

+I prefer other visions more suitable to our industry.
+In this first post, I will talk about “cultivate your code” analogy, “mentofacturing”, and feature teams approach.
 Then in a second post, I will dive into an illustration of what could be stereotypical organization nowadays with “hyperspecialization” and my vision (shared and applied in my team), which is best aligned with Agile and Lean principles from my point of view.

-I'd like to give my point of view about the subject of communication mediums in general, It is just a first try on this subject.
+I'd like to give my point of view about the subject of communicationmediums in general, It is just a first try on this subject.
 I will dig communication mediums in enterprise through communication tooling.
 The goal of this post is to analyse which communication medium should be used for which purpose.

 This post is quite general and focused on concepts (even if I am not an expert in the field), I will publish an example of what I mean with an example around tools that can implement what I explain in this post.